matinraayai/Luthier/docs/hook_insertion.md

 During execution, the HIP runtime parses the HIP FAT binary of the tool and loads the necessary tool code object(s) via ROCr as usual.
 Luthier can then easily access the embedded LLVM bitcode of the tool code object by inspecting its storage ELF without requiring a dedicated loader.
-The `ToolExecutableManager` in Luthier is tasked with loading the bitcode into an `llvm::Module`.
+The `ToolExecutableLoader` in Luthier is tasked with loading the bitcode into an `llvm::Module`.
 As the embedded bitcode is un-optimized, it needs to first go through IR-level optimizations .
 The optimized IR will be the starting point for generating instrumented code.
-The LLVM Module is cached by the `ToolExecutableManager` for future usage and is destroyed once the tool loaded code object's HSA executable is destroyed.
+The LLVM Module is cached by the `ToolExecutableLoader` for future usage and is destroyed once the tool loaded code object's HSA executable is destroyed.

 It's important to emphasize that Luthier **does not** use the instrumentation functions already compiled by HIP, nor